-A is eligible to request a ruling pursuant to Notice 98-34, because A is described in three categories of individuals eligible to submit ruling requests.
-First, on the date of A's expatriation, A was, and continues to be, a citizen and resident fully liable to income tax in Country B, the country where A was born.
-Second, A is also eligible to submit a request because A's parents were born in Country B. Finally, A is eligible to submit a request because A's spouse was born in Country B
+A is eligible to request a ruling pursuant to Notice 98-34, because A is described in two categories of individuals eligible to submit ruling requests.
+First, A is eligible to submit a request because A's parents were born in Country B. Second, A is eligible to submit a request because A's spouse was born in Country B